bjagger/cleaning-data-project/README.md

 data <- read.table(url(address), header = TRUE)
 View(data)
 ```
-The run_analysis script starts with the assumption that the Samsung data is available in the working directory in an unzipped UCI HAR Dataset folder.
-### Instructions
+### run_analysis was written to fulfil the following instructions:
-Create one R script called run_analysis.R that does the following.
+You should create one R script called run_analysis.R that does the following.
  * Merges the training and the test sets to create one data set.
  * Extracts only the measurements on the mean and standard deviation for each measurement.
  * Uses descriptive activity names to name the activities in the data set.
  * Appropriately labels the data set with descriptive variable names.
  * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The download consists of several nested files.
-More information on the data is found in the "README" file included in the download.
+### Description
+This script starts with the assumption that the Samsung data is available in the working directory in an unzipped UCI HAR Dataset folder.

 We do not need all the files in the download.
 These are the only ones needed:
  * activity_labels.txt
  * features.txt